kaihirota/Airwallex-Exchange-Rate-Monitor/README.md

 - Create a trend analyzer service that runs on a separate thread.
 Modify `MovingAverageMonitor` to append every moving average conversion rate to a csv file.
 	- Trend analyzer can look at that data to do more sophisticated monitoring (for example, monitor percentage change over a longer period of time, or continuously monitor the % change of % change)
 	- If compute-intensive or longer processing needs to be done, move all of those tasks to trend analyzer so that those tasks do not block the `MovingAverageMonitor`.
+		- Python may not be the best for this due to Global Interpreter Lock
 - Add a real-time dashboard (for example, using Dash by plotly).